-• Students who are able to self-administer medication, excluding controlled drugs, may do so provided that all of the above requirements have been met and written approval for self-administration is obtained from the authorized prescriber, parent, and the school nurse.
-Students who self-administer medications will be under the general supervision of the school nurse.

-- In the case of inhalers for asthma and cartridge injectors for medically-diagnosed allergies, the school nurse's review of a student's competency to self administer these medications in the school setting shall not be used to prevent a student from retaining and self-administering inhalers for asthma and cartridge injectors for medically-diagnosed allergies.
-In these cases, a student may self-administer medication with only the written authorization of an authorized prescriber and written authorization from a student's parent or guardian. - Self administration of controlled medications may be considered for extraordinary situations, such as international field trips, and shall be approved by the school nurse supervisor and the school medical advisor in advance.
+- Students who are able to self-administer medication, excluding controlled drugs, may do so provided that all of the above requirements have been met and written approval for self-administration is obtained from the authorized prescriber, parent, and the school nurse.
+Students who self-administer medications will be under the general supervision of the school nurse. - In the case of inhalers for asthma and cartridge injectors for medically-diagnosed allergies, the school nurse's review of a student's competency to self-administer these medications in the school setting shall not be used to prevent a student from retaining and self-administering inhalers for asthma and cartridge injectors for medically-diagnosed allergies.
+In these cases, a student may self-administer medication with only the written authorization of an authorized prescriber and written authorization from a student's parent or guardian. - Self-administration of controlled medications may be considered for extraordinary situations, such as international field trips, and shall be approved by the school nurse supervisor and the school medical advisor in advance. - The time or place where a student with diabetes may test his/her blood-glucose level on school grounds shall not be restricted provided the student has written parental/guardian permission and a written order from a physician stating that such child is capable of conducting self-testing on school grounds.